jaderosse/sample-project-two/README.md

 * Include more factors to work into the water calculations
 * Incorporate more information from the API call
 * Implement an Oauth functionality to allow Facebook login
+* Have a "settings" element in which you can update and save your location

 # What I've Learned
 * More about the functionality of an ORM (I used Sequelize)